Former Banksy stencil destroyed ACDC Lane, July 2016 – The Guardian

-Australia’s largest remaining group of Banksy street art stencils was recently destroyed.
+Banksy street art stencils were recently destroyed.
 A new doorway in ACDC lane displaced iconic works even though their location was known to the Melbourne arts community.
-Two Banksy stencils two metres away were previously destroyed in 2014.
-Five Banksy in three years.
+Banksy stencils two metres away were previously destroyed in 2014.

-Why protect a foreign millionaire graffiti artist’s works, even if he is a genius, given his view that graffiti is impermanent?
-Why shield it or remove it to a gallery?
-Well if you are going to destroy historic artworks worth possibly hundreds of thousands of dollars and chuck it in the bin, you might as well remove it for future generations to enjoy.
-What a self-evident exercise in ignorance and stupidity.
+If you are going to destroy historic artworks worth hundreds of thousands of dollars and chuck them in the skip, you might as well remove it for future generations to enjoy.
 The Council issues permits to punch construction holes in heritage walls without examining the walls while promoting these lanes as a street art mecca.

 History is about the context of events.
 And some events form part of our collective heritage and national estate.
-Banksy is enormously influential in the rise of the most radical art movement of the 21st century.
-In 2003 Banksy and founding Melbourne street artists painted in ACDC Lane.
+Banksy is highly influential in the rise of the most radical art movement of the 21st century.
+In 2003 Banksy with other founding Melbourne street artists painted in ACDC Lane.
 That was a significant event in the evolution of Melbourne as a world street art capital.
-The Aussies’ work has been destroyed as well.

 MELBOURNE STREET ART AND GRAFFITI TOURS

 EXPLORE Melbourne’s famous street art and graffiti in the city’s labyrinth of lanes.
 Don’t miss seeing one of the most exciting and radical art movements in the world.
 It is happening right NOW!
 As Banksy said: ‘Australia’s most significant contribution to the arts since they stole the Aborigine’s pencils’.

 VIEW the stencils, paintings, paste-ups, structures, light boxes, installations and mosaics by some of the world’s best artists.